apache/mxnet/docs/tutorials/gluon/info_gan.md

 ![gif](https://raw.githubusercontent.com/dmlc/web-data/master/mxnet/doc/tutorials/info_gan/loss.gif)

 where `V(D,G)` is the GAN loss and the mutual information `I(c, G(z, c))` goes in as regularization.
-The goal is to reach high mutual information, in order to learn meaningful codes `c` for the data.
+The goal is to reach high mutual information, in order to learn meaningful codes for the data.

-Define the loss functions. `SoftmaxCrossEntropyLoss` for the categorical code `c`,  `L2Loss` for the continious code `c` and `SigmoidBinaryCrossEntropyLoss` for the normal GAN loss.
+Define the loss functions. `SoftmaxCrossEntropyLoss` for the categorical code,  `L2Loss` for the continious code and `SigmoidBinaryCrossEntropyLoss` for the normal GAN loss.

 ```python